Last updated on September 13, 2023

 Gianni from All Italian

 In Italy every region has a great tradition of pasta and sauces.
-We are Italians and we share the method and the traditional recipes for cooking it always al dente, like in our Country
+We are Italians and we share the method and the traditional recipes for cooking it always al dente, like in our country

 On All Italian we write about many topics, which we often present as something authentic Italian: for example a recipe or a tradition.